 Pro Tip for Considering Schools: Never ignore school ratings – even if you don’t have kids or don’t plan to have kids.
 Schools are the single most influential factor that contributes to resale value.
 Historically homes in the better school districts have held their value more than homes in inferior school districts.
 Even if you don’t plan to use the schools, know how they’re rated, so you know what you’ll be facing when it comes time to sell.

 Home Had Too Few Bathrooms

-Not having enough space to get ready in the mornings would impact anyone’s enjoyment of their home.
+Not having enough space to get ready in the mornings would impact anyone’s enjoyment of their home, the cost of a new bathroom varies according to the job size so make sure to decide how big you will like your bathroom to be.
 If I had to sacrifice 30 minutes of sleep in the morning just to accommodate my family’s bathroom time, I would certainly be looking for a new house.

 Pro Tip for Number of Bathrooms: Think about the needs of your family.
 Do you all take morning showers?
 Do you get ready at different times or the same time in the morning?
 If your family size would increase, how might that change the number of bathrooms you would need?
 Think before buying a house with only 1 bathroom.
 Do you want your guests using your bathroom?
 Would you want at least another half bath for guests to use?